Maite Nkoana-Mashabane: Biography

 During Nkoana-Mashabane's tenure as Minister of International Relations and Cooperation, South Africa became a member of the group of emerging economies under the BRICS (Brazil, Russia, India, China, South Africa) banner.
 Nkoana-Mashabane was President of the 2011 United Nations Climate Change Conference held in Durban from 28 November to 11 December 2011.

 She was sworn in for a second term as Minister of International Relations and Cooperation on 26 May 2014.
 She is currently a member of the ANC NEC and NWC.
 In 2015, Ms Nkoana-Mashabane was elected as the Treasurer General of the ANCWL.

 In February 2018, she was moved to the Department of Rural Development and Land Reform, and her position was subsequently filled by Lindiwe Sisulu.

 Nkoana-Mashabane rose to infamy after an interview on Al-Jazeera (conducted in 1996) where she responded to questions about the state of South Africa by detailing the manner in which she had, in her childhood, carried water pails on her head and subsequently has a hole in her head.
 She has also continued to be a dogged supporter and defender of disgraced ex-president Jacob Zuma despite his failure to uphold the constitution, his many corruption charges, and his rape charges, and particularly despite his erratic cabinet reshuffles which saw the South African economy lose R5 billion almost overnight.

 In May 2019, President Cyril Ramaphosa named Nkoana-Mashabane as Minister of Women, Youth and Persons with Disabilities, succeeding Bathabile Dlamini.

 Nkoana-Mashabane unsuccessfully stood for re-election to the ANC NEC at the party's 55th National Conference in December 2022.
 She was removed as a cabinet minister in a cabinet reshuffle on 6 March 2023.
 Instead of becoming a backbencher, Nkoana-Mashabane opted to resign her seat in the National Assembly on 15 March 2023.

 Personal life

+Nkoana-Mashabane's first husband was Frans Mohale, a businessman from Limpopo.
+They had four children together.

-Her late husband, former South African Ambassador to Indonesia, Norman Mashabane, was recalled from that country after sexual harassment charges were laid against him.
+Her second husband was Norman Mashabane, who was recalled from his position as South African Ambassador to Indonesia after sexual harassment charges were laid against him.
 He was later found guilty on those charges in the Pretoria High Court, and quit his post as political adviser.
 He died in a car accident outside the provincial capital of Polokwane in 2007.

+Corruption

+As Minister of International Relations and Cooperation, Nkoana-Mashabane incurred expenditure of R235 000 for a single flight from Norway to Bulgaria.
+At the Oslo Airport, refusing to have her bag searched and missing her commercial flight, Nkoana-Mashabane insisted on chartering a private jet.